hardisj/erinsaudiocorner/content/english/loudspeakers/Rythmik-F12G-Direct-Servo-Subwoofer.md

 Lastly, we consider the effect of inductance on the driver's performance.
 Below are the results of both the inductance due to excursion (Le(x)) and inductance over current (Le(i))..
 As the driver moves, the coil does, too.
 When current flows through the voice coil, there is a resistance to that flow of current known as inductance.
 As a driver moves forward and backward, the current in the coil changes.
 As the coil is closer to the magnet the magnetic field is higher than when the coil is 'out' and away from the magnet.
 So, you can imagine as the coil moves inward toward the magnet the inductance (or resistance to current) increases and as the coil moves out the inductance decreases.
 This results in a non-linear inductance performance.
 This is not desired.
 So, many manufacturers will put a shorting ring on the motor assembly (placement varies from design to design) in an attempt to cancel the magnetic flux as the coil enters the motor area where inductance is typically high.
 You can find good info and probably a much better explanation than I've given via Google if you wish.

-Below is the result of the inductance as the driver moves through it's excursion and vs current.
+Below is the result of the inductance as the driver moves through its excursion and vs current.

 ![Lex](/images/Reviews/Loudspeakers/Rythmik_F12_Servo/1_f12_Electrical_inductance_L_X__I_0_.png)